 - The turnover of the company.
 There are four categories here: large (turnover of £50m and over), medium (£10m – £50m), small (£2m – £10m), and micro (not more than £2m).

 These factors are fed into another chart, which tells the court the starting point for a fine, as well as the sentencing ranges.
 The court must also consider other factors, such as the actual profitability of the company, the steps it has taken to address the problem since the accident occurred, and so on.

 What this means is that a large company that has committed an offence involving low culpability and low harm might only be fined £10,000.
 On the other hand, a micro company guilty of an offence involving very high culpability and death might be fined £250,000.

 In order to avoid a crippling fine, it is therefore vital that the case is properly presented at court by an experienced advocate.
 The mitigating factors that are put forward (and the way in which they are presented to the court) can dramatically affect the level of any fine imposed, which for a smaller company can often make the difference between a bad financial year and complete bankruptcy.

-Of course, it is preferable that a court case, and subsequent fine, is avoided altogether.
+Of course, it is preferable to avoid a court case (and subsequent fine) altogether.

 At Regan Peggs Solicitors, we have extensive experience and an excellent track record in dealing with the HSE at all stages of their investigations.
-Should you find your business under investigation, we may be able to persuade the prosecutors to issue a caution rather than prosecute at court.
+Should you find your business under a health and safety investigation, we may be able to persuade the prosecutors to issue a caution rather than prosecute at court.